SNDL Inc. (SNDL) Shares Soar Above 1-Year High

 SNDL’s Market Performance

-The stock of SNDL Inc. (SNDL) has seen a 0.00% decrease in the past week, with a -4.55% drop in the past month, and a -34.08% fall in the past quarter.
-The volatility ratio for the week is 7.45%, and the volatility levels for the past 30 days are at 5.25% for SNDL.
-The simple moving average for the past 20 days is -2.62% for SNDL’s stock, with a -35.45% simple moving average for the past 200 days.
+The stock of SNDL Inc. (SNDL) has seen a 9.52% increase in the past week, with a 4.55% rise in the past month, and a -32.64% fall in the past quarter.
+The volatility ratio for the week is 6.58%, and the volatility levels for the past 30 days are at 5.80% for SNDL.
+The simple moving average for the last 20 days is 7.66% for SNDL stock, with a simple moving average of -27.97% for the last 200 days.

 Analysts’ Opinion of SNDL